pddeshmukh/Kubernetes/Core Concepts/README.md

     - name: web
       image: nginx
 ```
-And below manifest file configuration can be applied via this command
+And below manifest file configuration can be applied via this command.<br/>
 `kubectl apply -f pod.yml`

 You can describe completed details about the pod